-The probe parameters have been calibrated by the SPEAG.
+- 1. The probe parameters have been calibrated by the SPEAG. - 2.
+For the detailed calibration data is shown in Appendix C.

 5.2 DATA Acquisition Electronics (DAE)

 The data acquisition electronics (DAE4) consists of a highly sensitive electrometer-grade preamplifier with auto-zeroing, a channel and gain-switching multiplexer, a fast 16 bit AD-converter and a command decoder and control logic unit.
 Transmission to the measurement server is accomplished through an optical downlink for data and status information as well as an optical uplink for commands and the clock.